Guide

 How a survey settles it

-A proper survey inspects the roof sheet by sheet, produces a photographic record for your asbestos management plan, and gives a plain written recommendation: encapsulate, repair first, or refer for removal.
-A price should follow only where coating is genuinely appropriate.
+A proper survey settles the asbestos roof encapsulate or remove question by inspecting the roof sheet by sheet, producing a photographic record for your asbestos management plan, and giving a plain written recommendation: encapsulate, repair first, or refer for removal.

 Frequently asked questions

 Is encapsulating an asbestos roof legal?
-Yes – sealing sound asbestos cement in place and recording it is a recognised way to meet the duty to manage under CAR 2012.
+Yes – sealing sound asbestos cement in place and recording it is a recognised way to meet the duty to manage under CAR.

 Do I have to remove asbestos from my building?
 No – not if it is in good condition and properly managed.
 Removal is required when the material is damaged, deteriorating or licensable.

 How long does encapsulation last?
-A correctly specified and applied coating can protect a roof for many years; the survey gives a realistic figure for your building.
+A correctly specified and applied coating can protect a roof for many years.

 Published by National Coating Specialists • survey-led commercial, industrial & agricultural coatings across the UK.